act-rules/act-rules.github.io/pages/implementations/testcases.md

 1. If you have a tool that can return a data format, you will need to run your tests against the ACT-R test cases and [submit a report](../reporting/).

-2. If you have a manual test methodology, where you fill results into some report template or tool, you can [Use the WCAG-EM Report Tool](../wcag-em-tool/) instead to produce implementation reports.
+2. If you have a manual test methodology where you fill results into some report template or semi-automated tool, you can [use the ACT Implementor tool](https://act-implementor.netlify.app/#/) instead to produce implementation reports.